Self-consistent vertex corrected $GW$ with static and dynamic screening using tensor hypercontraction: assessment of molecular charged excitations: Results and Discussion

 Empirically, Table~\ref{tab:vertex_total} shows that dynamical SOSEX yields systematically lower (more negative) $E_{\mathrm{tot}}$ than static SOSEX, with the same trend reflected in $E^\text{dyn}_{2b}$, while $E^\text{stat}_{1b}$ shifts in the opposite direction.
 This underscores that static/dynamical screening primarily redistributes correlation across bosonic frequencies; the GM energy integrates over that redistributed structure and can amplify or suppress cancellations differently than self-energy trace diagnostics or one-particle observables such as ionization potentials.

-\subsection{First IP prediction: sc$GW$ and sc$GW\Gamma$ in $G_0W_0\Gamma$29 set}
+\subsection{First IP prediction: sc$GW$ and sc$GW\Gamma_{\Sigma}$ in $G_0W_0\Gamma$29 set}

-In Table~\ref{tab:MAE_29}, we report mean-absolute errors (MAEs) in eV for the first ionization potentials (IPs) evaluated for systems listed in the $G_0W_0\Gamma$29 set~\cite{Maggio:GWVertexCorrected:2017}.
-MAEs were obtained from benchmarking against both $\Delta$CCSD(T)~\cite{brunevalBenchmarkingStartingPoints2013} and experiment~\cite{Maggio:GWVertexCorrected:2017} As a reference, we first report the Hartree–Fock (HF) Koopmans estimates, which provide an unscreened baseline and yield comparatively large MAEs (0.66 eV vs $\Delta$CCSD(T) and 0.78 eV vs experiment).
+In Table~\ref{tab:MAE_29}, we report mean absolute errors (MAEs) in eV for the first ionization potentials (IPs) evaluated for systems listed in the $G_0W_0\Gamma$29 set~\cite{Maggio:GWVertexCorrected:2017}.
+MAEs were obtained from benchmarking against both $\Delta$CCSD(T)~\cite{brunevalBenchmarkingStartingPoints2013} and experiment~\cite{Maggio:GWVertexCorrected:2017} As a reference, we first report the Hartree-Fock (HF) Koopmans estimates, which provide an unscreened baseline and yield comparatively large MAEs (0.66 eV vs $\Delta$CCSD(T) and 0.78 eV vs experiment).
 We then include one-shot $G_0W_0$@HF to illustrate the impact of screening at the perturbative level and highlight the inherent starting-point dependence of $G_0W_0$ .
-A quantitative discussion of this starting-point dependence is given in Ref.~\cite{Ming_gw100}.
+A quantitative discussion of this starting-point dependence is given in Ref.~\cite{wen_comparing_2024}.

 Having established these reference points, we next turn to the fully self-consistent $GW$ baseline.
 DF-sc$GW$ achieves MAEs of 0.24 eV relative to $\Delta$CCSD(T) and 0.30 eV relative to experiment, and THC-sc$GW$ reproduces these values essentially exactly, including the dispersion.
 This near identity confirms that the THC factorization does not introduce a systematic bias in sc$GW$ IPs at the present accuracy target, thereby providing a controlled foundation for assessing vertex effects beyond sc$GW$.